irmakh/openai-chat-voice/example_chats/LyingAI.md

 Okay, bye-bye!

 **llama-3.1-8b-lexi-uncensored-v2:**
 Goodbye!
-It was an entertaining exchange.
-May our conversation go down in history as one of the most absurd!
+It was a pleasure lying to you.
+May our conversation be remembered as one of the most absurd and entertaining exchanges in history.

----

-Let me know if you'd like to clarify anything further!
+Until next time, stay fake...
+I mean, stay true!